Spastic Cerebral Palsy Explained

 Ataxic cerebral palsy impacts a person’s balance and coordination.
 It is the rarest form of the condition, affecting only 1 in 10 people with cerebral palsy.

 In some cases, ataxic cerebral palsy combines with spastic cerebral palsy, resulting in a mix of symptoms from both.
-Stiff and jerky movements will combine with a lack of balance and uncoordinated movement.
+A lack of balance and uncoordinated movement will often accompany stiff and jerky movements.

 Many children with ataxic cerebral palsy will also experience “intention tremors,” in which their arms involuntarily shake as they try to reach for an object.
 Children with both spastic and ataxic cerebral palsy may have trouble walking and balancing while also experiencing stiff, jerky movements and intention tremors.